 After a qualifying period these plans can provide an income to pay for care for life and in the meantime will keep you in control of more of your capital, thus reducing the overall risk of significant capital loss

-Domiciliary care is provided in the home and may involve help with tasks such as getting up in the morning or bathing.
+Domiciliary Care is provided in the home as is Live In Care Support and may involve help with tasks such as getting up in the morning or bathing.
+Supporting you in your own home.